anarchistdev/cfb-predictor/README.md

 Running
 ---
+The first thing you must do is create a directory called `sets` in the root folder:

+    mkdir sets

-You mainly just need PHP and python 3.
-You can run without installing apache, or any other web server by using php itself to run a server:
+You can run the predictor without installing apache, or any other web server by using php itself to run a server:

     php -S localhost:8000